 Everyone ends up quoting an iconic scene one day.
 Sometimes it is just one phrase others, a specific movement that cements it in the minds of everyone as an iconic movie moment.
-So without further a do here are 10 iconic endings or
+So without further ado, here are 10 most referenced endings or scenes!

 Tom Cruise in his underwear and socks makes for great referencing in this iconic dance number.
-In fact the shot of him sliding in his socks has been copied so many time I bet many people have never knew there was a original.
+In fact, the shot of him sliding in his socks has been copied so many times I bet many people have never known there was an original.
 The shot is simple and injects personality onto the screen in seconds without any lines needed.

 9. Star Wars Episode V Empire Strikes Back — Luke’s Dad Revealed